benjackwhite/posthog-plugin-appfigures/README.md

 3. Head to the Advanced tab.
 4. "Install from GitHub, GitLab or npm" using this repository's URL.

+# Configuration
+1. Create an API client in AppFigures https://appfigures.com/developers/keys
+2. Configure the previous installed plugin with the created `client_key` and your Appfigures `username` and `password` (These three things are required for their API authentication)
+3. Add the ProductIds you wish to sync.
+You can find these IDs by hovering over the app in the "My Apps" section of Appfigures https://appfigures.com/account/apps

 # Usage

 The plugin will sync a range of datasets to Posthog under event names `appfigures_X`.